Weaning from Mechanical Ventilation

 Advanced References in RTB2

-RTB2 offers faster bedside references and advanced tools inside the mobile app — including weaning readiness checklists, SBT tracking, and ventilator liberation protocols.
+RTB2 offers quick-access educational references and advanced tools inside the mobile app — including weaning readiness checklists, SBT tracking, and ventilator liberation reference guides.

 Related articles